sadihsn/IMDB_Movie_Insights/README.md

 5.The length of a movie doesn't always decide how well it's rated.<br/>
 6.Movie age ratings guide targeted content for audience preferences.<br/>

-##Recommendations:
+## Recommendations:<br>
-1.Explore Various Ratings: Try movies with different ratings for a diverse viewing experience.
+1.Explore Various Ratings: Try movies with different ratings for a diverse viewing experience.<br>
-2.Choose Well-Rated Films: Prioritize movies with higher ratings for a more satisfying watch.
+2.Choose Well-Rated Films: Prioritize movies with higher ratings for a more satisfying watch.<br>
-3.Engage and Review: Support movies by rating and reviewing them to influence the community.
+3.Engage and Review: Support movies by rating and reviewing them to influence the community.<br>
-4.Discover Niche Content: Explore unique genres and smaller films for fresh perspectives.
+4.Discover Niche Content: Explore unique genres and smaller films for fresh perspectives.<br>
-5.Support Medium-Budget Films: Back smaller productions, acknowledging that most movies earn a moderate amount.
+5.Support Medium-Budget Films: Back smaller productions, acknowledging that most movies earn a moderate amount.<br>
-6.Mind Age Ratings: Consider age ratings to align movies with your preferences and values.
+6.Mind Age Ratings: Consider age ratings to align movies with your preferences and values.<br>

 ## Build From Sources and Run the Selenium Scraper
 1. Clone the repo